What is psychotherapy?

 Also known as ‘talk therapy’, psychotherapy is the treatment of mental health conditions by talking through complex emotional challenges with a trained professional.
 Psychotherapy provides a supportive environment where you can speak openly with someone who is objective, neutral and nonjudgmental.

-Psychotherapy can help children and adolescents with a range of mental health concerns including:
+Psychotherapy can help children, adolescents and adults with a range of mental health concerns including:

 Grief and loss